-In the context of determining the OPM as a perpetrator of gross human rights violations, this Law provides a legal basis for demanding accountability for actions that violate human rights, such as mass murder, torture, or other inhumane acts committed by members or sympathizers of the OPM.
-Law Number 26 of 2000 concerning the Human Rights Court strengthens the legal framework needed to try gross human rights violations in Indonesia.
+In the context of determining the OPM as a perpetrator of gross human rights violations, this law provides a legal basis for demanding accountability for actions that violate human rights, such as mass murder, torture, or other inhumane acts committed by members or sympathizers of the OPM.
+Law Number 26 of 2000 concerning the Human Rights Court strengthens the legal framework required to try gross human rights violations in Indonesia.
 "The Human Rights Court, hereinafter referred to as the Human Rights Court, is a special court for gross human rights violations", such as genocide and crimes against humanity.
-In the case of the OPM, determination as a perpetrator of gross human rights violations must go through the mechanisms regulated by this Law, including investigation by the National Human Rights Commission and prosecution by the Attorney General.
+In the case of the OPM, the determination of a perpetrator of gross human rights violations must go through the mechanisms regulated by this law, including investigation by the National Human Rights Commission and prosecution by the Attorney General.

-The National Human Rights Commission has an important role in investigating allegations of gross human rights violations.
-The initial mandate of the establishment of the National Human Rights Commission was to provide education on Human Rights, study international human rights instruments, and investigate cases of Human Rights violations (Setiawan, 2016).
-After the investigation is complete, the results are submitted to the Attorney General for further processing in court.
-This procedure ensures that every step in the law enforcement process against gross human rights violations complies with national and international legal standards, and provides justice for victims.
+The National Human Rights Commission plays an important role in investigating allegations of gross human rights violations.
+The initial mandate of the National Human Rights Commission was to provide education on Human Rights, study international Human Rights instruments, and investigate cases of human rights violations (Setiawan, 2016).
+After the investigation is complete, the results are submitted to the Attorney General for further processing.
+This procedure ensures that every step in the law enforcement process against gross human rights violations complies with national and international legal standards and provides justice for victims.